bluebirdsan/ArchComp/comparison.md

 ### ARMv2

 The ARM2, which used the ARMv2 architecture, was designed to run at 8 MHz.
 A year later the speed was increased to 10-12 MHz.
+It was able to compute one instruction per cycle.

 ### MIPS R2000

 It was available in 8.3, 12.5, and 15 MHz grades.
 Later an improved version was released, the R2000A.
 It had two grades of 12.5 and 16.67 MHz.
-It had a coefficient of instructions per cycle of 1.
+It could process one instruction per cycle.